Guide to Moving with Household Pets: Safely Relocating your Furry, Feathered, and Scaly Friends

 You aren’t the only one freaking out about the big move.
+Among packing, planning, and coordinating with even the best movers, caring for your pet is an important step toward a stress-free move.

 As everything familiar to them gets packed up and hauled off, household pets can often experience great distress during moves.